Jamie135/Tokenizer/README.md

 # Tokenizer: 42Berry

-This project involves creating and deploying a personal token called 42Berry.
+This project focuses on the creation and deployment of a personal token named 42Berry.
+It demonstrates some simple functionalities such as minting, burning, and transferring tokens within a bounty system.

 ## Project Implementation